Total Hip Replacement

 - Swelling in the thigh which will also last for several weeks after the operation

-Complications are problems that occur during or after the operation.
+Complications are uncommon problems that occur during or after the operation.
 Most people having hip surgery aren't affected.
-There are some complications that may occur for any operation.
-These include:

 - A reaction to the anaesthetic